foundersandcoders/our-site-v1-DEFUNCT/_harp/agency/services/prototyping.md

 We encourage you to retain one or more of the development team to continue to work on your project on a freelance or permanent basis after delivery of the prototype.

 *Who owns the IP on my prototype?*
 You will own the intellectual property.
-Your development team will handover all the software, documented and tested, on completion of the project.
+Your development team will hand over all the software, documented and tested, on completion of the project.

 *What is the advantage of this service?*
 The great advantage of this service is that it will give you an opportunity to work with some very talented developers early in their careers.
 If you are looking to hire developers or build a team for a new project, you are unlikely to find a better source of affordable talent in London.